-In general, all claims must be submitted within 90 days of the date of service or discharge (whichever is later), unless otherwise specified in your contract.
-Claims in which Vaya is the secondary payor must be submitted within 90 days of the date you receive a denial from a first or third-party payor.
+For emergency department and inpatient facility claims, all claims must be submitted within 90 days of the date of discharge, unless otherwise specified in your contract.
+In general, all other claims must be submitted within 90 days of the date you receive a denial from a first or third-party payor.
 In the case of retroactive Medicaid eligibility, the timely filing requirement of 90 days is measured from the date that member eligibility is determined by N.C.
 DHHS.
 Claims submitted outside of these timeframes will be denied.
 Claims must be submitted no less than monthly.
 Network Providers are encouraged to produce routine billings on a weekly or bi-monthly schedule in conjunction with the checkwrite schedule available on our website.